dannyvankooten/www.dannyvankooten.com/src/content/blog/2018-08-14-join-mastodon.md

 title:  "Join me on Mastodon"
 date:  2018-08-14
 datePublished: "2018-08-14"
+description: "Why I'm moving to Mastodon, a decentralized and less toxic alternative to Twitter."
 ---

 > **Summary:** [Join me on Mastodon](https://joinmastodon.org/).
 It's like Twitter, but less angry and more decentralized.